mohnkhan/Conversational-Search/README.md

 ## Key Features

+### Core AI & Search
 -   **Grounded Conversational Search:** Get reliable answers with sources cited directly from Google Search.
 -   **Dual-Model Support & Deep Research:**
     -   **Model Selection:** Manually switch between Gemini 2.5 Flash (for speed) and Gemini 2.5 Pro (for complex tasks).
     -   **Deep Research Mode:** Instantly engage the more powerful Gemini 2.5 Pro model for in-depth answers.
 Activate specific analysis scopes like *Comprehensive Analysis*, *Pros & Cons*, *Historical Context*, *Compare & Contrast*, and *Technical Deep-Dive*.

--   **Multi-modal Capabilities:**
+-   **Advanced Search Filtering:** Filter results by time using presets (past day, week, month, year) or a custom date range.
+-   **Authoritative Source Prioritization:** A toggle to guide the model to prefer academic, governmental, and other high-quality sources, while filtering out common social media and blog sites.

+### Multi-modal Capabilities
 -   **Image Generation:** Create stunning, high-quality images using the `/imagine` command with Imagen.
 -   **Video Generation:** Generate short, 720p videos from text prompts using the `/create-video` command with Veo.
 -   **Image Understanding:** Attach images to your prompts to ask questions about them or use them as context for your queries.

--   **Productivity & Customization:**
+### Productivity & Customization
 -   **Integrated To-Do List:** Manage tasks that arise during your conversation directly within a dedicated modal.
 Your tasks are saved locally.
 -   **Recent Search History:** Automatically saves your last 5 queries, allowing you to quickly revisit or re-run past searches.
 -   **Custom CSS Editor:** Inject your own CSS to fully personalize the application's appearance and layout.
 -   **Theming Engine:** Personalize your experience with multiple built-in themes (e.g., Abyss, Daylight, Twilight, Latte).

--   **Advanced User Experience:**
+### Advanced User Experience
 -   **Real-time Streaming:** Responses are streamed in real-time for a fluid, conversational feel.
 -   **Smart Text Editor:** Full Markdown support with a formatting toolbar, live preview, and smart features like auto-completing lists and brackets.
-    -   **Text-to-Speech Playback:** Listen to the AI's responses with a single click.
+-   **Voice & Audio:** Use your microphone to dictate prompts (speech-to-text) and listen to the AI's responses with a single click (text-to-speech).
 -   **Image Lightbox:** Click any generated image to view it in a full-screen, high-resolution lightbox.
-    -   **Advanced Search Filtering:** Filter results by time, including presets and custom date ranges.
-    -   **Smart Suggestions:** AI-powered suggestions for follow-up questions and related topics.
+-   **AI-Powered Suggestions:** Receive AI-generated suggestions for follow-up questions and related topics to explore.
-    -   **Voice Input:** Use your microphone to dictate prompts in multiple languages.
-    -   **Prioritize Authoritative Sources:** A toggle to guide the model to prefer academic, governmental, and other high-quality sources.

--   **Comprehensive Chat Management:**
+### Comprehensive Chat Management
 -   **Persistent History:** Conversations, tasks, and recent queries are saved locally for continuity.
-    -   **Summarization & Copy:** Summarize your chat or copy individual messages/the full transcript.
+-   **Summarization & Copying:** Summarize your chat on-demand or copy individual messages/the full transcript.
-    -   **Feedback Mechanism:** Rate model responses with thumbs-up/down.
 -   **Chat Export:** Export your entire conversation history to TXT, JSON, or Markdown formats for easy sharing or archiving.
+-   **Feedback Mechanism:** Rate model responses with thumbs-up/down to track quality.

+### Secure API Key Management
--   **Secure API Key Flow:** An integrated, secure process for users to select their own billed API key, required for video generation.
+-   **Integrated API Key Flow:** A secure process for users to select their own billed API key, required for features like video generation.
+-   **API Key Manager:** Easily change or clear the selected billed API key.

 ## Technology Stack